Sonic Arts Network: Activities

 Every year, Sonic Arts Network produced a number of nationwide commissions and projects in partnership with funding agencies, sponsors, broadcasters and venues.
 The aim of these activities was to bring some of the best new and existing work by sound artists from around the world to the UK.
-Sonic Arts Network's main activities included: Cut and Splice, Expo Plymouth 2007, Beach Singularity and Vacant Space.
+Sonic Arts Network's main activities included: Cut and Splice, Expo festival, Beach Singularity and Vacant Space.

 Cut and Splice

 Cut and Splice is a festival of experimental electronic music that brings together international artists to premiere new work or recreate seminal historical pieces.
+First held in 2003, it is presented in association with BBC Radio 3 and has continued under the Sound And Music name after Sonic Arts Network was merged into the latter organisation.

 The event has previously featured Bernard Parmegiani, François Bayle, Yasunao Tone and Ars Electronica Prize-winner Eliane Radigue.
 Some of the artists featured in Cut and Splice Acousmonium 2006 at the ICA included Russell Haswell, John Wall, Hecker, Michel Chion, Christian Zanési, Philip Jeck, Carl Michael von Hausswolff, Zbigniew Karkowski and Hans-Joachim Roedelius.